omniborg/FaceCommand/README.md

 Features:

-Webcam feed with zoom and pan
+Webcam feed with camera controls

   -can be recalibrated if readings drift

 Live gesture readings

-12 distinct gestures recognized
+12 distinct gestures recognized plus 4 for head look

   -Eyebrow raise (works independently from left and right)